 The Breast Imaging Challenge series is being planned in partnership with the Royal College of Radiologist (RCR) and University of Nottingham.
 The initial challenge will use mammography screening images to build models to classify potential breast lesions.
 The subsequent challenge will focus on classifying lesions found through Digital Breast Tomosynthesis studies.Learn more about current and past AI Challenges at RSNA.org/AI-Challenge.

 To help radiologists understand artificial intelligence (AI) and to adopt it into clinical practice, RSNA has developed its Imaging AI Certificate program to deliver a pathway for radiologists, including those who don’t consider themselves technologically savvy, to understand and learn how to apply AI to their practices.

-Launching in Fall 2021, the RSNA Imaging AI Certificate program offers a convenient online curriculum designed to help radiologists understand how to integrate AI into their practice, especially in terms of diagnostic radiology and workflow efficiency.
+Launching in 2022, the RSNA Imaging AI Certificate program offers a convenient online curriculum designed to help radiologists understand how to integrate AI into their practice, especially in terms of diagnostic radiology and workflow efficiency.

 This radiologist-centered program will incorporate cased-based modules to demonstrate making diagnostic decisions and using AI to help balance workload.
 Radiologists won’t just “watch” how AI is integrated into a clinical setting.
 They will practice using AI algorithms in realistic and interactive ways designed to demonstrate how AI is relevant to their current clinical practice.

 Following course completion, participants will receive an RSNA Imaging AI Certificate that recognizes their ability to understand AI algorithm development and to illustrate issues with AI algorithms within clinical practice.